| NYC Apartments, The Country House, & Children In

 house's moniker didn't stick because they renovated and expanded

+each year until it was transformed into a charming retreat.
 The Campbells finally decided to have a family.
 In 1956, they

 moved to 55 East End Avenue, when their first child, Edward Alexander("Sandy"),